Diogo13Antunes/linux-helper/scripts/firefox-private-window-shortcut/README.md

 ## Customization

 The following can be customized:
 - **Icon URL**: The URL for the Firefox icon is currently set to a Mozilla-specific URL.
-You can change the URL to any other valid image URL if you prefer a different icon.
+You can change the URL to any other valid image URL if you prefer a different icon at `ICON_URL`.

 The desktop entry file and icon file paths are set to default locations in the script.
 You can modify the paths by changing the `DESKTOP_FILE` and `ICON_PATH` variables in the script.